 AI has taken the world by storm.
 By 2020, 80% of businesses will have adopted AI as their main customer service solution.
-As one of the eight essential technologies in business, it should come as no surprise the market is expected to be worth approximately 2.5 billion this year.
-And leaders from all around the world agree AI has the potential to completely revolutionize the customer service market.
+As one of the eight essential technologies in business, it should come as no surprise the market is expected to be worth trillions of dollars in the near future.

-We reached out to Dipalli Bhatt, the Marketing Lead at MindBridge AI, to better understand the full potential AI can have.
+We reached out to Dipalli Bhatt of MindBridge AI to better understand the full potential of this technology.
 As she notes, “AI is here to enhance the capabilities of human beings.
 They get the tech out of the way, so humans can achieve greater heights.”
-In essence, curating a perfect customer service team may no longer just be a figment of the imagination.
+In essence, curating the perfect customer service team may no longer be just a dream.

-AI agents are increasingly knowledgeable, always available, and understand the needs of each customer.
-They can resolve issues almost immediately, which not only decreases guest wait time, but also frees up human agents to focus on more complicated matters.
+AI agents are becoming increasingly knowledgeable, available, and understanding of each customer’s needs.
+They can resolve issues almost immediately, which not only decreases guest wait time but also frees up human agents to focus on more complicated matters.

-At its core, the hotel industry revolves around customer experience — on paper AI and the hotel industry should be a perfect pairing.
-However, in reality, the hotel industry has not yet fully grasped the full impact AI can have on their in-stay service recovery and guest engagement.
+At its core, the hotel industry revolves around customer experience — meaning that AI and the hotel industry have the potential to be a perfect pairing.
+However, in reality, the hotel industry has not yet fully grasped the full impact AI can have on in-stay service recovery and guest engagement.

-Hoteliers need to ask themselves what’s missing from their current AI strategy, and what changes have to be made in order to maximize their current efforts and improve their overall guest satisfaction.
+Because of this potential, hoteliers need to ask themselves what’s missing from their current AI strategy, and what changes have to be made in order to maximize their current efforts and improve overall guest satisfaction.

 Take, for example, a guest checking in after a long flight to find their room has not been properly cleaned.
-Using the hotels SMS system, they send a quick message notifying the front desk of the issue.
+Using the hotel’s SMS system, they send a quick message notifying the front desk of the issue.
 A maid promptly cleans the guest’s room and leaves.
-The guest believes more should have been done to resolve the issue, such as a complimentary breakfast.
-Even though the guest’s request has been filled, they are not completely satisfied with the service recovery.
-Unfortunately, with a messaging system staff may only be alerted the task was accomplished, not whether it was accomplished up to the guest’s expectations.
-By only focusing on the physical, hotel staff may never understand the connection.
+However, the guest believes more should have been done to resolve the issue, such as a complimentary breakfast.
+Even though the guest’s request has been addressed, they are not completely satisfied with the service recovery.

 Some companies have ventured outside the realms of in-stay requests and have begun to use AI to unlock new levels of guest understanding.
 Systems like the Profile Engine by Dailypoint transform complicated big data into smart data.
 Hoteliers are able to create a constantly growing, and incredibly accurate, centralized guest profile.
 Through this, hoteliers can better understand their customers and individualize their service and personalize their experience.